joulecpa/group-mail/README.md

 group-mail
 ==========

-Send HTML-formatted email to CSV list of addresses
+Send HTML-formatted email to SQLite database of addresses